My Daughter’s First Leadership Job

 • Directing and coaching former peers

-• Representing the team
+• Representing the team to others

 Mark Busine